 Post Functions and areas of responsibility 1.
 Chief Executive Overall corporate management and operational responsibility (including overall management responsibility for all officers) Undertake the duties associated with the statutory role of Head of Paid Service (see 12.02 below) Provision of professional advice to all parties in the decision making process.
 Together with the monitoring officer, responsibility for a system of record keeping for all the Council's decisions.
 Representing the Council on partnership and external bodies (as required by statute or the Council).
-Oversee the activities of the following Service Unit or Team: Governance, Law , Property & Regulation Policy and Performance Team Post Functions and areas of responsibility 2.
+Oversee the activities of the following Service Unit or Team: Economy and Growth Policy and Engagement Post Functions and areas of responsibility 2.
 Chief Operating Officer Provision of professional advice to all parties in the decision making process.
-Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and

-external bodies (as required by statute or the Council).
+Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and external bodies (as required by statute or the Council).

+ni zo to ED/EF Consequentiai

 Oversee the activities of the following Service Units:

-Green Spaces & Amenities
+Green Space & Amenities

 Streetscene

 Housing & Development Control

-Revenues and Benefits
+Revenues and Benefits (Liberata)

-Finance
+Finance and Property

-Regeneration & Planning Policy
+Legal and Democratic Services

 People & Development

-Customer and IT Services
+Customer and IT Services (Liberata)

-(c) Head of paid service, monitoring officer and chief financial officer.
+(C) Head of paid service, monitoring officer and chief financial officer.
 The Council will designate the following posts as shown:

-Post Statutory Designation Chief Executive Head of Paid Service Head of Governance, Law, Property & Regulation Monitoring Officer Head of Finance Chief Finance Officer - Undertake the duties associated with the statutory role of Chief Finance Officer (see 12.04 below)
+Post Statutory Designation

+Chief Executive Head of Paid Service

+Chief Operating Officer Monitoring Officer

+Head of Finance and Property Chief Finance Officer - Undertake the duties associated with the statutory role of Chief Finance Officer (see 12.04 below)